 After GMO papayas began to contaminate other cropland in field trials, Thailand has been working to reduce their use of GMO crops.
 Japan then banned the importation of Thailand papayas (as well as papayas from Hawaii – which are now predominantly genetically modified).

 Three counties in the U.S. have banned the planting of GMO crops: California counties of Trinity, Marin and Mendocino.
-The county council on the island (and county) of Kauai, Hawaii recently approved a GMO disclosure bill for the island, but it was struck down by veto by Mayor Bernard Carvalho.
-The veto remains to be over-ridden by the council.
+The county council on the island (and county) of Kauai, Hawaii approved a GMO disclosure bill for the island (not a banning of GMOs), and this bill was signed into law by Mayor Bernard Carvalho on December 5, 2013.

 Even among those countries where GMO crops are allowed by governments, citizens are becoming progressively resistant to purchasing GE (“genetically engineered”) foods.
 This has become evident in Canada, the U.S., Britain, Spain and other countries, where citizen-action groups and some legislators have been seeking GMO crop bans.

 In the United States, several states have attempted to ban GMO crops or require labeling for GE foods but have faced legal opposition, with many having backed down from legal pressure – some say from Monsanto’s lobbyists and lawyers.
 Some states, such as California and Washington, have put GMO labeling on ballot initiatives.
-California’s initiative barely lost and Washington State’s initiative will be decided this November.
+California’s initiative was barely defeated in 2012, and Washington State’s initiative in 2013 was also defeated.

 Meanwhile, some 28 initiatives have sprung up in other states, and Connecticut has passed the first GMO-labeling law in the United States.
 This law, House Bill 6527, passed on June 3, 2013.
 The law dictates that all GMO foods sold in the state must be labeled as such, but only if four other states in the New England region – with an aggregate of at least 25 million residents – also pass GMO labeling laws.
 “Two of the five trigger states had to border Connecticut or be New York and New Jersey,” according to a Release from Governor Dannel P. Malloy’s office.